-In concert with strategic fit, a TEALS proposal must include discussion of the academic unit’s initial and ongoing commitment to the project.
-Significant commitment will be demonstrated in a number of ways, including:
+In concert with strategic fit, a TEALS proposal must include a discussion of the academic unit’s initial and ongoing commitment to the project.
+A significant commitment will be demonstrated in a number of ways, including:

 - a plan for research, evaluation, review, and continuous improvement by the unit directly related to using the technology-enhanced space, adapting courses for active or distance/hybrid learning, or benefits realized in student success.